downshift-js/downshift/README.md

 For examples on how to use the hooks or the Downshift component, check out our [docsite][docsite]!

+**🚨 Use the Downshift hooks 🚨**

+If you are new to the library, consider the _useSelect_ and _useCombobox_ hooks as the first option.
+As mentioned above, the hooks benefit from the updated ARIA patterns and are actively maintained and improved.
+If there are use cases that are supported by the _Downshift_ component and not by the hooks, please create an issue in our repo.
+The _Downshift_ component is going to be removed completely once the hooks become mature.

 ### Downshift

 This is a component that controls user interactions and state for you so you can